trungk18/trungk18.github.io/_posts/2019-08-17-angular-material-data-table-export-to-excel-file.md

 ---
-title: "How to export a table or an array in Angular to excel file"
+title: "How to export a table or an array in Angular to Excel file (xlsx)"
 categories: experience
 tags: angular
 ---